Tillsten/skultrafast/README.rst

 experiments in the femtosecond domain.
 Its current features are listed further below.

-The latest version of the software is avaiable on `github <https://github .com/Tillsten/skultrafast>`_.
+The latest version of the software is available on `github <https://github .com/Tillsten/skultrafast>`_.
 A build of the documentation can be found at `Read the docs <https://skultrafast.readthedocs.io/en/latest/example.html>`_.